Political Troglodytes and Economic Lunatics: The Hard Right in Australia

 “We are all Keynesians now,” US president Richard Nixon proclaimed in the early 1970s.
-All of the major parties in English-speaking democracies broadly accepted the features of a mixed economy: a dominant private sector, a strong public sector steadily growing in size and function, and an established welfare state.
+What he meant was that all of the major parties in English-speaking democracies broadly accepted the features of a mixed economy: a dominant private sector, a strong public sector steadily growing in size and function, and an established welfare state.
 Keynesian strategies of demand management had helped to deliver what the economic historian Angus Maddison has called the greatest era of growth in world history.

 But almost as soon as Nixon uttered those words the tacit consensus began to break down.
 Economic conditions worsened after the “oil shock,” and stagflation began to challenge Keynesian orthodoxies.
 In 1980, with some assistance from the Iranian ayatollahs, Ronald Reagan was elected on the mantra “government is the problem, not the solution.”
 With a similar philosophy, Margaret Thatcher had become British prime minister the previous year.

 In Australia, by contrast, Bob Hawke governed for much of this period, his Labor government intent on internationalising the economy while attempting to preserve a social consensus, especially through the Prices and Incomes Accord with the trade unions.
 But Australia had its own distinctive reaction to the breaking of the Keynesian consensus, and one with lasting consequences.
 The first achievement of this excellent book is to trace organisational forms and key personalities in that gathering right-wing critique of the political orthodoxy.